 So what are we doing with the money we are raising?

-- Currently Birstall BAGS funds local charity, Coping with Cancer in Leicestershire and Rutland to deliver their Time Out group – a drop-in complementary therapy group held at the Wanlip Village Hall, on the 2nd and 4th Wednesday of each month.
+- Currently Birstall BAGS funds local charity, Coping with Cancer in Leicestershire and Rutland to deliver their Time Out group – a drop-in complementary therapy group held at the Wanlip Church and Community Centre, on the 2nd and 4th Wednesday of each month.
 Free to patients, their family and their carers.

 - In the early days we donated £4,000 to the newly built Breast Care Unit at the Glenfield Hospital.

 - We have also funded the refurbishment of The Retreat, a comfortable well equipped room on the Breast Care Ward at the Glenfield Hospital.
 The Retreat initiative has been so successful similar projects are being established throughout the University Hospitals of Leicester.

 - We have purchased a much needed bladder scanner for UHL (pictured below)